thedejaware/ReadingIsGood/README.md

 	- Username = sa
 	- Password = RiGw12345678

-- When the applications starts up, EF Migrations automatically are applied to SQL Server
+- When the applications starts up, EF Migrations are automatically applied to SQL Server
-- In order to use endpoints, first you have to call Authentication endpoint.
-You can use the following username and password
+- In order to use endpoints, first you have to call Authentication endpoint to get JWT token.
+For this, You can use the following username and password

 		 username = "mma"
 		 password = "123"
 or

-You can add a Customer with new username and password.
-All the endpoints except Adding Customer have been secured using JWT.
+you can add a Customer with new username and password.
+All the endpoints except "Adding Customer Endpoint" have been secured using JWT.

 Project consists of Core and Periphery Layers.